MSabaO/bootcamp2023-Challenge13-E-commerce/README.md

 ## Description

-SQL Challenge: Employee Tracker
+Object-Relational Mapping (ORM) Challenge: E-commerce Back End
 <hr>
 <b>User Story:</b><br>
-AS A business owner <br>
+AS A manager at an internet retail company <br>
-I WANT to be able to view and manage the departments, roles, and employees in my company<br>
+I WANT a back end for my e-commerce website that uses the latest technologies <br>
-SO THAT I can organize and plan my business<br>
+SO THAT my company can compete with other e-commerce companies

 ## Table of Contents